As of 11/10/2020

 - JEVS Tikvah Residence, to provide ongoing support for increased food expenses for 9 older adults with mental health needs

-- Jewish Relief Agency (JRA), to maintain a safe and healthy work environment for ongoing food distribution to more than 6,000 clients monthly
+- Jewish Relief Agency (JRA), to maintain a safe and healthy work environment for ongoing food distribution to more than 6,000 clients monthly, as well as an additional grant in partnership with Seed the Dream Foundation to provide food specifically for Holocaust Survivors

 - Judith Creed Horizons for Achieving Independence (J’CHAI), to provide ongoing food and supplies to their 40 developmentally-disabled, home-based adult clients